 What is Emerald Ash Borer*?

 Emerald Ash Borer is an insect responsible for the destruction of millions ash trees throughout the United States.
-In 2013, Emerald Ash Borer was confirmed in Colorado in the city of Boulder.
-Emerald Ash Borer was confirmed in the City of Lafayette in 2017 and just recently confirmed in the cities of Lyons and Superior.
+In 2013, Emerald Ash Borer was confirmed in Colorado in the city of Boulder and was recently confirmed in the cities of Broomfield and Westminster.
 Ash trees comprise approximately 15% of Colorado's urban forest.
 It is estimated that there are 22,600 ash trees in the City of Englewood.

 Not sure if you have an ash tree?*